 - types of support available to help young people to prepare for adulthood.

 - support groups, forums, childcare and leisure providers.

 Letter detailing the changes from the DfE: click here.

 Special educational needs and disability code of practice: 0 to 25 years: click here.

-You can view our SEN Policy by downloading the attachment below.
+You can view our SEN documents by downloading the attachments below.